 The solution’s reporting feature is also complicated and needs some patience to request reports, which is not productive.
 The user interface could also use some work to make it a bit more modern, as it looks slightly outdated compared with its competitors.

-As for the learning curve, some would describe it as easy, and some describe it as moderate, but it’s definitely not as intuitive as something like Trello, and anyone with prior experience to a similar solution will find it easier to get used to it than someone who has never dealt with a similar one.
+Some would describe it as easy for the learning curve, and some describe it as moderate.
+Still, it’s definitely not as intuitive as something like Trello, and anyone with prior experience with a similar solution will find it easier to get used to it than someone who has never dealt with a similar one.